Saint Nicholas Society of the City of New York: History

 Washington Irving, with the financial backing of John Jacob Astor and other prominent New Yorkers, organized the society in 1835 for historical and social purposes, holding its first meeting at Washington Hall.

 The group continues to hold regular dinners and meetings and to pay for newspaper announcements when one of their members dies.
 The annual dinner is usually addressed by notable speakers, with reports of speeches appearing in The New York Times.
 The Society has held a spring dinner every year since 1848.

-Speakers such as Mark Twain, President Theodore Roosevelt, Henry Kissinger, John D. Rockefeller Jr., Mayor Fiorello LaGuardia, Mayor John Lindsay, Brooke Astor, David Rockefeller and Governor Thomas Kean.
-One famous speaker every year for 179 years.
+Notable speakers over the years include Mark Twain,Theodore Roosevelt, Henry Kissinger, John D. Rockefeller Jr., Mayor Fiorello LaGuardia, Mayor John Lindsay, Brooke Astor, David Rockefeller and Governor Thomas Kean.

-In 1900 Mark Twain was an honored guest, he said "I find great improvement of the City of New York, some say it has improved because I have been away, Others and I agree with them, say it has improved because I have come back!"
+In 1900, Mark Twain was an honored guest, he said "I find great improvement of the City of New York, some say it has improved because I have been away, Others and I agree with them, say it has improved because I have come back!"
 In 1852, Senator and Secretary of State Daniel Webster said, "Gentlemen, I deem it a great good fortune to pass a few minutes with you", "I am happy to be here", "I have raised my voice and swung my hat for forty years for Orange Boven."

 The Paas Ball includes a presentation of Debutantes.
 The St Nicholas Society is part of a committee of organizations and governments planning to celebrate the 400th Anniversary of New Amsterdam settlement and the founding of the City that became New York.

 Governance

-The Society has several Officers including President, four Vice presidents, Secretary, Treasurer, historian, Genealogist, Assistant Genealogist, Chaplains, and Physicians.
+The Society has several officers including president, four vice presidents, secretary, treasurer, historian, genealogist, assistant genealogist, chaplains, and physicians.
 Members are appointed to a Board of Managers annually, and have three members for each Class or year who serve between a one and a five-year term.

 Membership

 Members are men descended from men who lived in the State of New York prior to 1785.

-The colors of the society are orange and symbolic of the Dutch settlement of New York.
+The colors of the society are orange and blue, symbolic of the Dutch settlement of New York.